VTNE

 FAQS

-In Alberta there are four AHT programs:
+In Alberta, there are four AHT programs:

 What is the VTNE?

-The Veterinary Technician National Examination (VTNE) is owned and administered by the American Association of Veterinary State Boards (AAVSB).
-It is written by Animal Health Technologists and Veterinary Technicians/Technologists throughout North America.
-This comprehensive exam is used to evaluate all new graduates.
-The VTNE helps ensure all AHTs have a certain level of competency before working in a veterinary practice.
+The Veterinary Technician National Examination (VTNE) is a computer-based exam owned and administered by the American Association of Veterinary State Boards (AAVSB).
+It is written by Animal Health Technologists and Veterinary Technologists/Technicians across North America.

 For more information on the AAVSB and/or the VTNE, click here.